 Navigate to your Hello World application and select your

 androiddebugkeyfrom the pull-down menu if it's not selected.
-In the Save to folder section, click Browse and choose where you'd like your application to save in.
+In the Save to Folder section, click on Browse and choose where you'd like your application to be saved to.

-For more information about Java package names, see the section on Unique Package Names in the Java documentation at: http://java.sun.com/docs/books/jls/third_edition/html/packages.html#40169.
+For more information on Java package names, see the section on Unique Package Names in the Java documentation at http://java.sun.com/docs/books/jls/third_edition/html/packages.html#40169.

-androiddebugkey Key Alias within the engine, most of the signing work is already done for you.
+androiddebugkey key alias in the engine, most of the signing work is already done for you.
 The only requirement from you is to fill out the build information for your application and click on the Build button to make a debug build.
 Your Hello World application will save as an

 .apk file at the location you designated.
 The file name will appear as

 A convenient method is through Dropbox.
-You can create an account at: https://www.dropbox.com/.
-Dropbox is a free service that lets you upload/download your files on your PC/Mac and mobile devices.
+You can create an account at https://www.dropbox.com/.
+Dropbox is a free service that lets you upload/download files on your PC/Mac and mobile devices.
 Perform the following steps to load the Hello World build using Dropbox:

 Log in to your Dropbox account on your computer and mobile device.
 From your computer, upload your